- Page 1 Fujifilm X70

-The X70 takes the design of the X100T and shrinks and tweaks it to make it more pocketable.
-As a result, it doesn’t quite have the same level of retro appeal as the larger camera, but it remains a sleek device – one that, crucially, is more likely to fit in your pocket.
+The X70 took the design of the X100T and tweaked it to make it more pocketable.
+As a result, it didn’t quite have the same level of retro appeal as the larger camera, but remained a sleek device – one that, crucially, was more likely to fit in your pocket.

-The camera sports a relatively simple design, but it provides quick access to most of the settings you’re likely to want to use with any frequency.
-Around the camera’s lens is a dial for changing aperture – something traditionalist photographers will love.
-However, what they won’t love so much is that, since the lens is fairly flat in order to keep the size compact, it can be quite difficult to get a decent grip on the aperture ring – and harder still to grip the manual focus ring.
-With practice, you’ll at least become used to its positioning.
+The camera sported a relatively simple design, but provided quick access to most of its popular settings.
+Around the camera’s lens was a dial for changing aperture – something traditionalist photographers loved.
+However, what they didn’t love so much is that, since the lens was fairly flat in order to keep the size compact, it was quite difficult to get a decent grip on the aperture ring – and harder still to grip the manual focus ring.
+With practice, you can at least become used to its positioning.

-Although the X70 is arguably aimed primarily towards enthusiast and more advanced photographers, it still includes an automatic mode that’s activated via a switch on the top of the camera.
-With this mode, you can let the camera do everything for you and concentrate on composition.
-To help here, you can switch on the digital horizon level in the main menu to ensure your shots are straight, which is handy.
+Although the X70 was arguably aimed primarily towards enthusiast and more advanced photographers, it still included an automatic mode that was activated via a switch on the top of the camera.
+With this mode, you could let the camera do everything for you and concentrate on composition.
+To help here, you could switch on the digital horizon level in the main menu to ensure your shots were straight, which was handy.

-In order to set the autofocus point, you can use the touch-sensitive screen – a first for an X series compact.
-Simply tap the area to select the point as necessary.
-You can also set the camera to take the shot with a press of the screen, or even switch the touch sensitivity off altogether.
-If you choose to do the latter, you can set the AF point by first pressing the down directional key, and then using the other directional keys to move to the point you want to use.
+In order to set the autofocus point, you could use the touch-sensitive screen – a first for an X series compact.
+A simply tap of the area would select the point as necessary.
+You could also set the camera to take the shot with a press of the screen, or even switch the touch sensitivity off altogether.
+If you chose to do the latter, you could set the AF point by first pressing the down directional key, and then use the other directional keys to move to the point you wanted to use.

-By pressing a button marked “Q” you’ll be able to access a group of settings without having to go into the main menu.
-Here you’ll discover settings such as ISO, white balance, film simulation, aspect ratio and more.
-It’s a shame that you can’t navigate through this menu using the touchscreen; instead you need to use the physical keys, which although simple can take some time.
+By pressing a button marked “Q” you’d be able to access a group of settings without having to go into the main menu.
+Here you’d discover settings such as ISO, white balance, film simulation, aspect ratio and more.
+It was a shame that you couldn’t navigate through this menu using the touchscreen; instead you’d need to use the physical keys, which although simple could take some time.

-On the top of the camera sit a couple of dials that enthusiasts will appreciate, along with the aperture dial around the lens.
-There’s a shutter speed dial, which reaches shutter speeds of 1/4000.
-You can also set the dial to automatic.
-If you do this, but alter the aperture, you’re shooting in aperture priority.
-Alternatively, you can set the aperture dial to automatic, but set the shutter speed and you’ll be shooting in shutter priority.
+On the top of the camera sat a couple of dials that enthusiasts appreciated, along with the aperture dial around the lens.
+There was a shutter speed dial, which reached shutter speeds of 1/4000.
+You could also set the dial to automatic.
+If you did this, but altered the aperture, you’d be shooting in aperture priority.
+Alternatively, you could set the aperture dial to automatic, but set the shutter speed and you’d be shooting in shutter priority.

-If you want to use the electronic shutter for even faster shutter speeds than is represented on the dial, then you can use a small switch found on the back of the camera to move past the 1/4000 speed.
-It’s useful to use very fast speeds when shooting wide apertures in bright light to avoid overexposure.
-Fast shutter speeds are also good for freezing fast-moving action, such as sports, but this camera isn’t really designed for such tasks.
+If you wanted to use the electronic shutter for even faster shutter speeds than represented on the dial, then you could use a small switch found on the back of the camera to move past the 1/4000 speed.
+It was useful to use very fast speeds when shooting wide apertures in bright light to avoid overexposure.
+Fast shutter speeds are also good for freezing fast-moving action, such as sports, but this camera wasn’t really designed for such tasks.

-There are a couple of other notable buttons on the X70.
-There’s a function button marked Fn, which can be customised to a particular setting of your choosing; by default it provides access to the X70’s Wi-Fi connectivity.
-Several other buttons on the X70 are also customisable to different functions, which is great news for those who like to work in a particular way.
+There were a couple of other notable buttons on the X70.
+A function button marked Fn, which could be customised to a particular setting of your choosing; by default it provided access to the X70’s Wi-Fi connectivity.
+Several other buttons on the X70 were also customisable to different functions.

 Buy Now: Fujifilm X70 at Amazon.co.uk from £499 | Amazon.com from $699